istio/istio.io/content/docs/examples/advanced-gateways/egress-gateway/index.md

     ...
     {{< /text >}}

-1. Check the statistics of the egress gateway's proxy which includes a counter that corresponds to our requests to _edition.cnn.com_.
+1. Check the statistics of the egress gateway's proxy which includes a counter that corresponds to your requests to _edition.cnn.com_.
 If Istio is deployed in the `istio-system` namespace, the command to print the counter is: